skewten-incubator/JSC/README.md

 JSC
 ==================

-A fork of Walter Higgins's [ScriptCraft](https://github.com/walterhiggins/ScriptCraft), redone by me.
+An enhanced version of Walter Higgins's [ScriptCraft](https://github.com/walterhiggins/ScriptCraft), redone by me.

 ## What is it?